 (3) All payments, insofar as participation fees or other costs are charged, are due and payable within a period of 10 working days from the date of booking, immediately after the invoice is issued, without any deductions, unless a different term of payment has been expressly agreed.

-(4) The prices are inclusive of the legally owed value added tax.
+(4) The prices are exclusive of the legally owed value added tax.

 (5) If you do not make use of individual services through no fault of our own, the agreed participation fees and any additional agreed fees and costs (e.g. flat-rate conference fees) shall nevertheless become due, unless otherwise agreed.